serveredflora/UofL-ASP-Final/README.md

 > Ensure MariaDB is installed!

-- `npm run build` - Run a production build of the client via webpack
+- `npm run dev` - Host the server + file watchers
-- `npm run serve` - Host the server
+- `npm run serve` - Host only the server
-- `npm run watch` - Launch webpack's file-watcher process (development only)
+- `npm run build` - Run a production build of the client
 - `npm run test` - Run all unit tests in the project

 ## Resources Used